 Qualifications to receive a License: A candidate must complete 60 clock hours of study (30 hours of principles and 30 hours of state-specific concepts) at a KREC-approved real estate school (search schools here), pass a school-administered final exam, and pass a state exam.
 All candidates must submit a full set of fingerprints, prove legal presence and pass a background check.
 All candidates must be at least 18 years of age, and have graduated from high school or obtained a GED.
-For more information about qualifications, see the Requirements for getting a Salesperson License section of the Kansas Real Estate Commission website.

 Applying for the Exams: Candidates should apply to take the state exam through the Pearson VUE website scheduling page.
 Candidates must know the completion date of their pre-licensure curriculum.
 For more information, see the Kansas Real Estate Candidate Handbook.

 Test Content: The Kansas state real estate licensing exam is comprised of two separate tests, the national test and the state-specific test.
 Five questions on the national test and ten questions on the state-specific test are considered "experimental" questions and are not scored.
 Both portions are comprised of multiple choice questions with four answer choices provided for each question.
 Test takers are allotted 2.5 hours to complete the national test, and 1.5 hours to complete the state-specific test.
 A scaled score of at least 70 is required to pass the national portion, and a scaled score of 70 is required to pass the state portion.
 The exam is presented in a computer-based format, but accommodations for paper-based tests and/or oral testing can be provided with special arrangements.